 - a.
 NSDL has formulated its Bye-Laws, Business Rules and procedures in accordance with the legal framework outlined above. - b.
-The Bye Laws & Business Rules are approved by the Board of Directors of NSDL.
-The Bye Laws of NSDL are approved by SEBI and Business Rules are notified to SEBI. - c.
-NSDL enter into agreement with its Participants, Clearing Corporations, Issuers and RTA in accordance of Bye Laws & Business Rules of NSDL.
+The Bye Laws & Business Rules of NSDL are approved by SEBI. - c.
+NSDL enter into agreement with its Participants, Issuers, RTA in accordance of Bye Laws & Business Rules of NSDL.